-The Arizona State Board for Private Postsecondary Education (Board) does not require licensure of distance education programs if there will be no physical presence in Arizona.
+The Arizona State Board for Private Postsecondary Education does not require licensure of distance education programs if there will be no physical presence in Arizona.
+The Board defines physical presence as the use of any Arizona address, Arizona phone numbers, contact information of anyone listing an Arizona address or program offerings in Arizona.
 CBD College does not have a physical presence in Arizona and is therefore not required to be licensed.
-As CBD College is not currently required to be licensed by the Board please direct any complaints to the Arizona Office of the Attorney General.
+In accordance with state law, the Arizona State Board for Private Postsecondary Education is responsible for investigating student complaints against educational institutions licensed by the agency.
+Because CBD College is not currently required to be licensed by the board please direct any complaints to the Arizona Office of the Attorney General.